 Economic Cost Effectiveness.
 If ratings are conducted to evaluate energy saving improvements to the home for the purpose of an energy improvement loan or energy efficient mortgage, indicators of economic cost effectiveness shall use present value costs and benefits, which shall be calculated in accordance with Equations 4.7-1 and 4.7-2.

-LCCE = P1*(1st Year Energy Costs) (Eq 4.7-1)
+LCCE = P1*(1st Year Energy Costs) (Eq.
+4.7-1)

-LCCI = P2*(1st Cost of Improvements) (Eq 4.7-2)
+LCCI = P2*(1st Cost of Improvements) (Eq.
+4.7-2)

 where: